 2 hard copies spirally bound after removing the student's name and guide's name from the title page, and the acknowledgment and certificates by the guide (s) pages entirely.
 Note: Eliminate all references to the student and the guide from the dissertation.

-E.g.: If in your consent form, your name and your guide's name
+E.g.: If in your consent form, ethics committee clearance etc. your name and your guide's name are mentioned, delete references to the same,